alllucky1996/thirteen/README.md

 The first iteration of the game will be a JavaFX application and eventually will turn into a web application.

-Please read the contributors file for information and help about setting up project (it will not compile upon first import) since I am not too experienced with setting up Maven build dependencies.
+Please read the contributing file for information about how to contribute.

+## Installation
+Install Java, add to path
+Install Maven, add to path
+Install Git, add to path